A Woman Marries A Man In European/Christian Tradition, Man Marries A Woman In Igbo/African Traditions – The Fallout

-While in African wedding; during divorce it is the man that gets custody of the children and the family home because the woman left her father’s house to join her husband.
+While an African wedding; during divorce, it is the man that gets custody of the children and the family home because the woman left her father’s house to join her husband.

 Now, she has to go back to her father’s house she left in the first place.
 But there’s a catch here.
 The table can turn if the woman had played a good wife before her in-laws.

-And by so doing, your marriage is governed by the European law, which happened to be the basis of all the African civil laws.
+And by so doing, your marriage is governed by European law, which happened to be the basis of all African civil laws.

 Nevertheless, African traditional wedding is regulated by customary laws.
-And customary law is recognised by the Nigerian constitution, if you live in Nigeria.
+And customary law is recognized by the Nigerian constitution if you live in Nigeria.

 Your African traditional wedding is conducted under the customs and traditions of the people, which are enforced by the customary courts.
-And the customary courts are recognised by the constitution.
+And the customary courts are recognized by the constitution.